 PGDipSportsMed, PGCert Rehab, BPhty, BPhEd, CertAcup(NZ)

 Julianne has a wide range of physiotherapy experience ranging from treating high profile elite sports teams to those everyday injuries that we are all familiar with.
-Her focus is a full return to function and further injury prevention, Julianne will look at your total ergonomic function either in your sport, work or home environment.
+Julianne’s current work focuses on the areas of Vocational Health, Pain Management and Escalated Care Pathways.

-Julianne has recently completed post graduate studies in Occupational Health and has provided physiotherapy services to NZHockey; the Canterbury Mens & Womens Hockey and Canterbury Netball.
+Julianne also has a Physical Education Degree and has completed post graduate studies in Sports Medicine and Occupational Health.
+Julianne has provided physiotherapy services to NZ Hockey; the Canterbury Mens & Womens Hockey Teams and Canterbury Netball.

 BPhty PGDip SportsMed (credit), PGCertAcu (NZ)

-She has worked with many sports in a range of environments, including the South African netball team, a world masters hockey tournament, and speed skating world cup events in Italy + Russia.
-But by far the sport she’s spent the greatest time on the side-line is rugby, working with both men’s and women’s, from weekend warriors to rep teams, including seven seasons the with Canterbury Women’s 15s and 7s teams.
+Angela has been privileged to work with a huge range of sports teams and individuals including netball, hockey and ice skating to the highest of levels.
+But by far the sport she’s spent the greatest time on the side-line is rugby – working with both men’s and women’s teams, including seven campaigns the with Canterbury Women’s 15s and 7s teams.

-In her spare time, she enjoys running and has completed numerous half marathons, using these as an opportunity to explore the country.
+In her spare time, she enjoys running and has completed 20 half marathons, using these as an opportunity to travel and explore the country.

 Pelvic Health and Cancer Rehabilitation Physiotherapist